Danielle M. HazeltineDanielle Hazeltine Clark Hill

 Danielle M. Hazeltine

-In private practice, Danielle has worked on a variety of environmental issues but has specialized in assisting clients to prepare applications to obtain air quality permits and permit revisions (including Title V operating permits, Nonattainment New Source Review [NSR], and Prevention of Significant Deterioration [PSD] permits) and preparing and reviewing any other documents required by the permit (compliance reports, plans, etc.).
-She helps clients to understand and effectively manage their compliance obligations, including compliance certification requirements, and, if problems arise, how to take appropriate corrective action, prepare the proper notifications to the agency, and negotiate settlement agreements.
+Danielle assists clients in preparing applications to obtain air quality permits and permit revisions (including Title V operating permits, Nonattainment New Source Review [NSR], and Prevention of Significant Deterioration [PSD] permits) and preparing and reviewing any other documents required by the permit (compliance reports, plans, etc.).
+Danielle helps clients to understand and effectively manage their compliance obligations, including compliance certification requirements, and, if problems arise, how to take appropriate corrective action, prepare the proper notifications to the agency, and negotiate settlement agreements.
 She frequently advises clients on regulatory requirements, including New Source Performance Standards (NSPS), National Emission Standards for Hazardous Air Pollutant Standards (NESHAP), and asbestos issues.
-Danielle’s main objective is to aid industrial facilities in achieving compliance with environmental regulations at a reasonable cost while maintaining optimum operational flexibility.
+Danielle strives to help industrial facilities to achieve compliance with environmental regulations at a reasonable cost while maintaining optimum operational flexibility.